efnats/chiagarden/garden-mount/README.md

 # chiamount - Mass disk (un)mounter for PoST farming

 This script helps you mount or unmount Chia-labelled drives based on a specified label prefix.
 Additionally, this repository provides two systemd service files for managing the mounting and unmounting process.
-When mounting drives, the script will print all mount entries with their corresponding UUIDs in a format directly usable in /etc/fstab for easy copy/pasting.
-But please consider using the systemd services provided (this is the way).
+When mounting drives, the script will print all mount entries with their corresponding UUIDs in a format directly usable in `/etc/fstab` for easy copy/pasting.
+But please consider using the systemd services provided.
+This is the way.

 ## Requirements